Accelerated Learning with Linear Temporal Logic using Differentiable Simulation: LTL Specifications and Automata

-LTL can be used to specify temporal properties of a wide range of robotics tasks: \begin{itemize}[leftmargin=*] \item safety; e.g., ``always avoid obstacles and remain below the joint angle and velocity thresholds'':
+\textbf{Other example LTL formulas.} LTL can be used to specify temporal properties of a wide range of robotics tasks: \begin{itemize}[leftmargin=*] \item safety; e.g., ``always avoid obstacles and remain below the joint angle and velocity thresholds'':

 \item reachability; e.g.; ``accelerate to a target velocity in x direction'':

 \item sequencing; e.g.; ``move to the position 1, then move to the position 2, and after that move to the position 3'':

 \item repetition; e.g.; ``repeatedly monitor the region 1 and the region 2'':